alexfernandez803/remotion-dataset/README.md

     }
   }
 ```
-Another record that serve as
+2. Another record from github that we learned the technique

 ```json
   {